Azure/azure-api-style-guide/openapi-style-guide.md

 All parameter names for an operation -- including parameters defined at the path level -- should be case-insensitive unique.

+Path parameter names should be consistent across all paths.

 ### Parameter order

 Path parameters should be in the same order as they appear in the path.